Stryd 5.0: Everything You Need to Know

 Stryd 5.0 – the Look and Feel of the Pods

-The first thing that grabs you is the smaller pod.
+The first thing that catches your eye is the smaller pod.
 It is noticeably smaller, with a 15% volume reduction, making it easier to place on smaller or specialist running shoes, like your race-day favourite super shoes or track spikes.

 The overall aesthetic is pretty much unchanged, but the new pod is shorter and looks stubbier.
 Maybe slightly less pretty as a result.

-The light on the pod also appears unchanged, but double-tap the pod and you’ll start to appreciate some of the tweaks.
-That double-tap gives you the battery status, whereas previously you might have logged into the Styrd app to check and wasted a few minutes in the process.
+The light on the pod also appears unchanged, but double-tap the pod, and you’ll start to appreciate some of the tweaks.
+That double-tap gives you the battery status, whereas previously you might have logged in to the Styrd app to check, wasting a few minutes.

 Another small but highly welcomed change is the charging.
 There’s now a single dual-sided magnetic keychain charger (USB-C).
 This is much easier to use than before, when I had to find two cables to plug into two separate charging cradles.
 No more fiddly clipping into the charging cradle.